Dry Eyes: Causes & Remedies

 More women are thought to be affected by dry eyes because of the hormonal changes they experience during menopause or pregnancy, or while using oral contraceptives.
 Hormones play an important part in tear production, say experts.

 People who wear contact lenses are more susceptible to having dry eyes because lenses absorb a lot of fluid.
-In fact, according to eye drop manufacturer Optrex, more than 75 per cent of contact lens wearers suffer from dry eyes at some point.
+According to one study, dry eyes is a common cause of contact lens discomfort, affecting around 40 per cent of people who use soft contact lenses (v).
 Changing to a different type of lens or using your lenses less frequently may solve the problem.

 Laser eye surgery